Empower Oakland Voter Guide

 Len Raphael CPA Read it Interview started late; unfortunately not recorded

-EmpowerOaklandGreenCheck Zac Unger Firefighter Read it Watch it
+Zac Unger Firefighter Read it Watch it

-Oakland City Council District 3
+Member of City Council, District 3

-Vote for Warren Logan
+Vote for Warren Mitchell Logan

 Warren Logan understands how the city works, and he recognizes the urgency of Oakland’s current crisis.
 With a master’s degree in city and regional planning, as well as a strong track record of working across departments at city hall.
 Warren would be an effective advocate and much-needed source of policy expertise on the council.
 Warren’s collaborative approach to solving Oakland’s biggest problems by unifying community stakeholders would be a stark contrast to the polarizing and divisive approach of the incumbent District 3 councilmember Carroll Fife.